userver-framework/userver/scripts/docs/en/userver/tutorial/hello_service.md

 ### Static config

-Now we have to configure the service by providing `coro_pool`, `task_processors` and `default_task_processor` options for the components::ManagerControllerComponent and configuring each component in `components` section:
+Now we have to configure the service by providing `task_processors` and `default_task_processor` options for the components::ManagerControllerComponent and configuring each component in `components` section:

 @include samples/hello_service/static_config.yaml

-Note that all the @ref userver_components "components" and @ref userver_http_handlers "handlers" have their static options additionally described in docs.
+Note that all the @ref userver_components "components" and
+@ref userver_http_handlers "handlers" have their static options additionally described in docs.

 ### Dynamic config